kenwals/Wildlife-Rescue/README.md

 2. Open <https://github.com/kenwals/Wildlife-Rescue>
 3. In the top right-hand corner you will see a fork button, click on this **Fork button**.
 4. This will create a copy of the Wildlife-Rescue repository in your Github account.
+5. Run the project locally and make your required changes.
+6. You can push these changes to your repository.
-5. Once you're finished making changes you can locate the **New Pull Request** button just above the file listing in the original repository (<https://github.com/kenwals/wildlife-rescue>).
+7. Once you're finished making changes you can locate the **New Pull Request** button just above the file listing in the original repository (<https://github.com/kenwals/wildlife-rescue>).
-6. If your pull request is approved, it will be merged into the master version of the Wildlife-rescue repository at a future date.
+8. Your pull request will be reviewed and if approved, it will be merged into the master version of the Wildlife-rescue repository at a future date.

 more detailed instructions available [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)